POA-04 Powers of Attorney - revocation or termination

 A power of attorney may be revoked by the Donor depositing with the Registrar the original or the ‘Client Original’ power of attorney with the word REVOKED endorsed thereon together with the properly attested signature of the donor and the date of execution.1

-A formal revocation, as a deed, may be prepared using a Blank Instrument Form and deposited with the Registrar.
+A formal revocation, as a deed, may be prepared using a Blank Instrument Form or the new Revocation Power of Attorney (TLA only) (eForm) and deposited with the Registrar.
 The revocation document must contain the following minimum details:

 - Identify the Donor by name